Tuesday, February 17, 2015

 Bulan Bicolano god of the Moon

 Bulan, the Bicolano god of the Moon, is strongly associated with the Takay flowers and lotus flowers.
 The takay flower was the gift of the lunar god to the people of Bikol.
-While the lotus is the divine providence reminding the people of Ibalong to be good and kindhearted to one another.
+While the lotus (padma) is the divine providence reminding the people of Ibalong to be good and kindhearted to one another.
 The lotus, which is associated with Bulan, symbolizes spiritual enlightenment and rebirth.
 Bikolano people were stunned with its ability to dip into the grime and revive itself unscathed (like the way Bulan took a dip in the monster-infested waters of Ibalong)—an incredible daily cycle of life, death, and a sudden immaculate rebirth (the rebirth from primordial moon to the pubescent god) that can only be described as spiritual.
 The lotus is symbolic of purity of the body, speech, and mind, as while rooted in the mud, its flowers blossom on long stalks as if floating above the muddy waters of attachment and desire.
 It is also symbolic of detachment, as drops of water easily slide off its petals.

 Onos the Bicolano deity who freed the great flood that changed the land's features